CRANBROOK CENTER FOR COLLECTIONS AND RESEARCH PRESENTS

 ABOUT THE LECTURE

-Brendan Cormier is the co-curator of the V&A’s current groundbreaking exhibition, Cars: Accelerating the Modern World (on display in London through April 19, 2020).
-More than a show about car design, the exhibition and accompanying catalog present the car as a force for change that increased the pace of life in the twentieth century.
+Brendan Cormier is the co-curator of the V&A’s recent groundbreaking exhibition, Cars: Accelerating the Modern World (on display in London from November 23, 2019, until the museum’s March closure).
+More than a show about car design, the exhibition presented the car as a force for change that increased the pace of life in the twentieth century.
 Often embodying an image in constant, fast, free-flowing movement, the car has symbolized all kinds of social, political, personal, and economic transformation.

 Today, as the car approaches its 150th anniversary, Cormier argues that the short but significant history of this nearly ubiquitous machine is entering a period of drastic change.
 With oil stocks running out, the climate warming, and massive crowding and congestion on our roads and in our cities, designers, manufacturers, town planners, politicians, and economists are all aware that the design of the car needs to shift if we want to survive.
 Presented from a European perspective, Cormier’s lecture will not only celebrate the ingenuity of the car and its fascinating impact on the world, but also confront some of the more undesirable outcomes brought about by the invention of the automobile.